mstksg/inCode/copy/entries/dependent-haskell-1.md

 [ann]: https://en.wikipedia.org/wiki/Artificial_neural_network

-However, it's not always easy to gauge before-the-fact what would or would not be a good candidate for adding dependent types to, and often times, it can be considered premature to start off with "as powerful types as you can".
+It's not always easy to gauge before-the-fact what would or would not be a good candidate for adding dependent types to, and often times, it can be considered premature to start off with "as powerful types as you can".
 So let's walk through programming things with as "dumb" types as possible, and see where types can help.

 Edwin Brady calls this process "type-driven development".
 Start general, recognize the partial functions and red flags, and slowly add more powerful types.

-### The Network
+### Background

 ![Feed-forward ANN architecture](/img/entries/dependent-haskell-1/ffneural.png "Feed-forward ANN architecture")

+Here's a quick run through on background for ANN's --- but remember, this isn't an article on ANN's, so we are going to be glossing over some of this :)  Feel free to explore this further too.

 We're going to be implementing a feed-forward neural network, with back-propagation training.
 These networks are layers of "nodes", each connected to the each of the nodes of the previous layer.
 Input goes to the first layer, which feeds information to the next year, which feeds it to the next, etc., until the final layer, where we read it off as the "answer" that the network is giving us.
 Layers between the input and output layers are called *hidden* layers.
 Every node "outputs" a weighted sum of all of the outputs of the *previous* layer, plus an always-on "bias" term (so that its result can be non-zero even when all of its inputs are zero).
 Symbolically, it looks like:

 $$
 y_j = b_j + \sum_i^m w_{ij} x_i